 In 2017, the ClimateWorks Foundation began an internal analysis of 2050 carbon reduction goals needed to achieve a well-below 2°C pathway.
 We identified five approaches critical to meeting those goals to explore more deeply.

 June 2018 convening: we convened more than 100 experts from research, philanthropy, academia, industry, and public office to help test our initial conclusions and approaches.
-With these experts from the US, China, India, Europe, and Latin America we explored cross-sector topics to generate a shared understanding of how, together, we can accelerate progress toward achieving net-zero emissions by mid-century.
+With experts from the US, China, India, Europe, and Latin America we explored cross-sector topics to generate a shared understanding of how, together, we can accelerate progress toward achieving net-zero emissions by mid-century.
 Following the event, ClimateWorks developed a summary deck showcasing what we’re learning, big questions with which we are still grappling, and our recommendations to ensure we meet our 2050 goals.

 May to August 2020 meetings: We set out to host a second strategy meeting, “2050 Today: Accelerating Emerging Strategies,” designed to follow up on our 2050 Philanthropic Priorities for Climate Action.
 The goal was to assess progress on previously highlighted areas of work (such as hard to electrify sectors, tipping the scales on clean energy, and strategies to explore behavioral drivers), discuss approaches to engaging in new regions and geographies, and identify the next phase of interventions needed to achieve net-zero emissions globally by mid-century.

 In a pivot from in-person to virtual format as a result of Covid-19, we hosted the following five virtual sessions on emerging themes:

 “Navigating the social and economic transition: From mobilization to durable policy action” highlighted what it means to support next steps in grassroots mobilization and explored the themes of just transitions, equity and justice in the climate space.